 Present of WebRTC

-This period of rising gave notable signals of an exemplary boost of the term WebRTC.
+This period of rise gave notable signals of an exemplary boost of the term WebRTC.
 And it has not been a surprise either.
 Presently, we are experiencing most of our daily communications over the web, and it is all majorly due to one tech frame WebRTC.

 The reach is not only limited to peer-to-peer calling or video conferencing, WebRTC has covered and spread its wings up with user privacy and secured data transmission.
 Now there has been a more genuine reach to developers for webRTC.